3 Things In Biotech You Should Learn Today

 - Biotechnology and Artificial Organs

-Liver disease is still a significant issue in the medical field today, with demand for liver transplantation exceeding the donor supply.
+Liver disease is still a significant issue in the medical field today, with the demand for liver transplantation exceeding the donor supply.
 Vital Therapies (VTL) is a California-based biotech company founded in 2003 in the field of liver therapy.
 Its goal is to develop the first human liver cell-based system to provide care and support to patients with severe liver failure.

 VTL has been conducting clinical trials to test the success of a bio-artificial liver called the ELAD System that could help with treatment and even liver regeneration.
 With millions of cases of liver dysfunction and liver failure a year around the world, this unique treatment system composed partially of plastic tubes might translate into a massive market opportunity on a global scale.
-Even though previous trials conducted by VTL have been halted prematurely or ended in failure, VTL has remained persistent and top line data from the most recent clinical trials is expected soon.
+Even though previous trials conducted by VTL have been halted prematurely or ended in failure, VTL has remained persistent and top-line data from the most recent clinical trials are expected soon.
 So if successful, VTL could stand as an example of the potentially massive impact of biotech products for the future treatment of organ dysfunction and failure.

 - Managing, Repairing, and Preventing the Aging Process with Biotech

 The number of people on the planet aged 65 and over is estimated to reach around 1 billion by 2030, which means about 12% of the global population.
 With access to the necessities of life, we can expect to live increasingly longer lives.
-This means that the likelihood of experiencing age-related disorders and chronic diseases such as Alzheimer’s, osteoarthritis, osteoporosis, and vision-loss is growing too.
+This means that the likelihood of experiencing age-related disorders and chronic diseases such as Alzheimer’s, osteoarthritis, osteoporosis, and vision loss is growing too.
 Once again, biotechnology is a promising area of research and development to help address some of these problems.

-With growing focus on prevention instead of just treatment after the fact, pharmaceutical industries are now trending towards products that address particular diseases rather than generic anti-aging clinical products.
+With the growing focus on prevention instead of just treatment after the fact, pharmaceutical industries are now trending towards products that address particular diseases rather than generic anti-aging clinical products.
 Companies such as Unity Biotech and Oisín Biotechnologies are working on solutions that may target and eliminate senescent cells (cells that may cause inflammation and many age-related disorders such as osteoarthritis).
 These treatments could be instrumental in treating degenerative diseases, improving overall health and mobility, and prolonging life.
 Once the success and safety of things like senescent cell eliminators have been established, biotech companies in pharmaceuticals can look to wider applications in the anti-aging industry.

 Visit venbridge.com for more details on non-dilutive venture debt, SR&ED Financing, and tax credit consulting services.
 Venbridge’s services allow you to maximize your government tax incentives, better manage cash flow, and invest more in the areas you need.
 If you’re a blockchain startup, give us a call and we can help you with your SR&ED filing!